ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
-- NEW: Added support for STM32F413, added ability to handle the TIMPRE bit in the RCC_DKCFGR register.
+- NEW: Restructured the STM32F4xx HAL support, added support for STM32F413, added ability to handle the TIMPRE bit, separated the clock tree in two distinct implementation to reduce the proliferation of compiler time conditionals, added more checks to the input parameters.
 - NEW: Added optional support for character match callback in the UART high level driver.
 - NEW: Change, chMtxGetNextMutexS() renamed to chMtxGetNextMutexX().